ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-2-writing-style.md

 Use second person to refer to your reader, and when writing user-oriented instructions.
 Second person uses, or implies, the pronoun you, and addresses your reader directly.

 Using second person helps your reader to engage, and helps to avoid the use of passive voice, because your reader is the subject of the sentence.

+If you have trouble starting a sentence, try starting with: **You can**

 {{% notice Examples%}}
 Too passive: